-The FDA rule calls for linear bar codes on most prescription drugs and on certain over-the-counter drugs commonly used in hospitals.
-Each bar code will have to include at a minimum the drug’s National Drug Code number.
-That information will be encoded within the bar code.
+The FDA rule calls for the inclusion of linear bar codes on most prescription drugs and on certain over-the-counter drugs commonly used in hospitals.
+Each bar code for a drug will have to include, at a minimum, the drug’s National Drug Code number.
+That information will be encoded within the bar code on the product label or package copy.
 Companies may also voluntarily include lot number and expiration date.

 The rule requires the use of machine-readable information on container labels of blood and blood components intended for transfusion.
-These labels contain FDA-approved machine-readable symbols identifying the collecting facility the lot number relating to the donor the product code and the donor’s blood group and type.
+These labels, which are already used by most blood establishments, contain FDA-approved, machine-readable symbols identifying the collecting facility, the lot number relating to the donor, the product code, and the donor’s blood group and type.

 The computer then matches the patient’s medical record to the scanned drug to ensure it matches.
-If not the computer sends an error message and the health care worker would investigate if the cause of the problem is the wrong patient dose of drug wrong drug wrong time to administer the drug or if the patient’s chart has been updated and the prescribed medication has changed.
-For more information visit www.fda.gov.
+If not, the computer sends an error message, and the health care worker would investigate if the cause of the problem is the wrong patient, dose of drug, wrong drug, wrong time to administer the drug, or if the patient’s chart has been updated and the prescribed medication has changed.